A Versatile Variational Quantum Kernel Framework for Non-Trivial Classification: Datasets

 Time series data introduces the challenge of sequential dependency.
-This domain challenges a kernel's ability to model temporal patterns, a weakness in standard kernels that prompted the development of specialized temporal kernels \cite{cuturiKernelTimeSeries2007}.
+This domain challenges a kernel's ability to model temporal patterns, a weakness in standard kernels that prompted the development of specialized temporal kernels~\cite{cuturiKernelTimeSeries2007}.

-\begin{itemize} \item SEED-EEG: From the domain of affective computing, we use features extracted from multi-channel (62-channel) EEG time series signals from the SEED dataset \cite{zhengInvestigatingCriticalFrequency2015c,duanDifferentialEntropyFeature2013}.
+\begin{itemize} \item SEED-EEG: From the domain of affective computing, we use features extracted from multi-channel (62-channel) EEG time series signals from the SEED dataset~\cite{zhengInvestigatingCriticalFrequency2015c, duanDifferentialEntropyFeature2013}.
 The task is the three-class classification of the subject's emotional state (positive, neutral, or negative).
-Our experiments focus on a single session (\texttt{12\_20131127}, the first session of the participant 12), which contains 15 trials (film clips) processed into 3394 feature vectors. we will hereinafter refer to this experimental subset as SEED-P12S1. \item PhysioNet Challenge 2017: This cardiology dataset contains 8528 single-lead Electrocardiogram (ECG) time series of varying lengths \cite{cliffordAFClassificationShort2017}.
+Our experiments focus on a single session (\texttt{12\_20131127}, the first session of the participant 12), which contains 15 trials (film clips) processed into 3394 feature vectors.
+We will hereinafter refer to this experimental subset as SEED-P12S1.
+For the additional qubit-scaling study, we also analyze SEED-P14S3 (the third session of participant 14), which is not part of the main eight-dataset benchmark. \item PhysioNet Challenge 2017: This cardiology dataset contains 8528 single-lead Electrocardiogram (ECG) time series of varying lengths~\cite{cliffordAFClassificationShort2017}.
 The objective is the four-class classification of heart rhythms into normal sinus rhythm, atrial fibrillation, an alternative rhythm, or a noisy recording.
 For our study, we focused on the binary task of distinguishing between normal sinus rhythm and atrial fibrillation.
 This data will be referred to as PhysioNet2017-NA. \end{itemize}

-\subsubsection{Graph Data}
+\subsection{Graph Data}

 Finally, graph-structured data pushes kernel methods to their modern frontier.
-Standard kernels fail on this non-Euclidean graphs, a problem that gave rise to the entire subfield of graph kernels, with the Weisfeiler-Lehman (WL) kernel being a prominent state-of-the-art example \cite{shervashidzeWeisfeilerLehmanGraphKernels2011}.
+Standard kernels fail on non-Euclidean graphs, a problem that gave rise to the entire subfield of graph kernels, with the Weisfeiler-Lehman (WL) kernel being a prominent state-of-the-art example~\cite{shervashidzeWeisfeilerLehmanGraphKernels2011}.